shraddha-sri14/shraddha-sri14/README.md

 #### 🧩 **TARDBP Knowledge Graph (ALS–FTD Research)**
 *Ongoing*
-Developed a multi-layered knowledge graph centered on the TARDBP gene to explore its molecular role in ALS and FTD.
+Constructing a multi-layered knowledge graph centered on the TARDBP gene to explore its molecular role in ALS and FTD.
 Integrated omics, pathway, and interaction data to uncover disease-associated networks.
 Applied systems biology and network analysis to reveal regulatory relationships across molecular layers.
-*Lead Author & Maintainer.*

 ---